DTStack/chunjun/docs/connectors-en/mysql/mysql-sink.md

   <br />

 - **batchSize**
   - definition：The size of the number of records submitted in batches at one time.
-This value can greatly reduce the number of network interactions between FlinkX and the database and improve the overall throughput.
-However, setting this value too large may cause the OOM situation of FlinkX running process.
+This value can greatly reduce the number of network interactions between ChunJun and the database and improve the overall throughput.
+However, setting this value too large may cause the OOM situation of ChunJun running process.
   - necessary：false
   - data type：int
   - default：1024